panda3d/panda3d-docs/optimization/basic-performance-diagnostics.rst

 Introductory Performance Diagnostics
 ------------------------------------

-In Panda3D, the "big gun" of performance analysis is called pstats.
+In Panda3D, the "big gun" of performance analysis is called :doc:`PStats <pstats/index>`.
 This program gives you real-time diagnostic analysis of a running Panda3D virtual world broken down into hundreds of different categories.

 But sometimes, when you've just encountered a problem, you don't want that much information.
 Sometimes, you just want a simple question answered, like "how many